myramade/myramade.github.io/vr/lab3.md

-# Lab 3 - Native VR
+# Lab 3 - App-based VR
 Level of Difficulty: Normal

 ## About